 However it made no such provision for the social care sector.
 How many lives of careworkers and residents have been lost for lack of these basic rights?

-Lastly, I understand part of the infection control fund will be available to be spent on domicillary care.
+Lastly, part of the infection control fund can be spent on domicillary care.
 I urge that these home care workers are also ensured the right to isolate on full pay.

 [NAME and ADDRESS]